mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/README.md

 - Original UoT project redeveloped into a modularized and enhanced simulation environment

-- Includes additions for detailed readouts of runtime performance metrics and feedback measurements used by the controllers
+- Detailed realtime readouts of runtime performance metrics and feedback measurements used by the controllers

 - Enhanced graphical display panels of runtime metrics using a customizable dashboard

-- Detailed runtime data saved for further analysis
+- Complete runtime data saved for further analysis

 - Runs on the CARLA simulator